ShamilNur/MIPT-Python-DataAnalysis/README.md

-# MIPT-Python-DataAnalysis
+# python-data-analysis-2020-MIPT

-My practical cases from MIPT course, which I finished in October 2020
+Practical cases from courses in MIPT, summer 2020.